Socio-economic background harmonised standard

 The Taskforce recommendations were published in September 2021 and they specifically referred to harmonisation.
 In response to the recommendations, the Office for National Statistics (ONS) oversaw the publication of an Implementation Plan in January 2022 on the UKSA website.
 The implementation plan gives information about the current and planned initiatives across the UK statistical system.

 The implementation plan refers to a GSS Harmonisation workplan, which was published in February 2022.
-This was updated following the Harmonisation Winter Update published in December 2022.
+This was updated following the Harmonisation workplan update published in August 2024.
 The workplan includes reviewing, refining, and updating harmonised standards.

 Administrative Data